Kyome22/SerialGate/README.md

 # SerialGate
-Serial Communication Library for macOS written by Swift.
+Serial Communication Library for macOS written in Swift.

 ## Installation